On transcendental meromorphic solutions of Hayman's equation: Growth of meromorphic solutions of equation

-Since $w$ has at most finitely many poles, there is a polynomial $\omega_3$ such that $W=w\omega_3$ is an entire function.
-Substituting the function $w=W/\omega_3$ into \eqref{order gro1} and then dividing both sides of the resulting equation by $W^2$ and then apply Lemma~\ref{le wm1} to $W$, we finally obtain
+where $g$ is a meromorphic function with at most finitely many poles and $A$ and $B$ are both rational functions.
+Then there is a nonzero polynomial $\omega_3$ such that $W=w\omega_3$ is an entire function.
+By substituting $w=W/\omega_3$ into \eqref{order gro1} and then dividing both sides of the resulting equation by $w^2$ and then applying Lemma~\ref{le wm1} to $W$, we finally obtain

 where $r\to\infty$ outside an exceptional set of finite logarithmic measure.
-Thus, for the solution $w$ in Theorem~\ref{maintheorem0}~(5)(b)-(5)(e), since $g+A^2/4\equiv0$ by the proof of Theorem~\ref{maintheorem0} and since $A(z)$ is a rational function, then by the same arguments as before, we obtain from \eqref{order gro3} that $W$, and hence $w$, has finite integer order in $\mathcal{S}_1$.
-Below we consider the solution $w$ in Theorem~\ref{maintheorem0}~(5)(a).
-Recall that $g+A^2/4=k_1^2e^{2\int adz }$ is a meromorphic function and $k_1$ is a nonzero constant.
-Then $g+A^2/4$ must be of the form $u_1(z)e^{v_1(z)}$, where $u_1(z)$ is a rational function and $v_1(z)$ is a polynomial.
+Thus, for the solution $w$ in Theorem~\ref{maintheorem0}~(5)(b)-(5)(e), since $g+A^2/4\equiv0$, by the properties of $\nu(r,W)$ we see that $A(z)/2-\omega_3'(z)/\omega_3(z)\not\to 0$ as $z\to\infty$.
+Then, by the same arguments as before, we easily obtain from \eqref{order gro3} that $W$, and hence $w$, has positive integer order.